 - Loss of consciousness

 Learning how to live with diabetes takes time.
 Your relative will have good days and bad days.
 Times of stress may be the hardest.
 When people who have diabetes are under stress, they may have more trouble controlling their blood sugar level.
 When this happens, try to help the person keep things in perspective and get back on track.
 Provide reminders to eat healthy and to exercise.
-If the person is feeling frustrated and angry, encourage them to have a positive attitude that focuses on solving problems.
+If the person is feeling frustrated and angry, encourage them to be patient and stick with it.